hth313/ladybug/doc/introduction.rst

 Resource requirements
 =====================

-The Programmer will allocate two registers from the pool of free memory.
+Ladybug allocates two registers from the pool of free memory.
 Apart from this, it does not impose any restrictions on the environment and will run comfortable on any HP-41C, HP-41CV or HP-41CX at standard speed.

 The XROM number used by this module is 16 and the private storage area is I/O buffer number 0.